MKV Not Supported in Premiere Pro CC? Let's Fix It Now

 Step 2.
 Choose MP4 from the Output Profile window.

 Step 4.
 Hit RUN.
 Then WinX will put your video and audio files into MP4 container without recoding and re-encoding.
-No quality will lose.
-It is 10X faster than transcoding.
+Faster still, the built-in GPU hardware accelerator engine will further elevate MKV to MP4 remuxing procedure once your laptop supports HW acceleration, as well.

 Method 3.
 Convert MKV to Premiere Pro Supported Format